Representational Alignment Supports Effective Machine Teaching: Additional details on classroom simulations

 We explore generalization of our utility curve constructed in the simple-features setting to our salient-dino stimuli.
 We repeat our two different pool types, which we depict in Tables \ref{tab:classroom-matching-dino} and \ref{tab:classroom-matching-clustered-dino}, respectively.
 We find that our utility curves generalize nicely to different grid sizes and stimuli type, yielding student outcomes that on average appear to boost student accuracy particularly for the students in the top-performing group than baselines which do not account for representation misalignment (MOOC).

-\subsection{Additional Details on Student-Centric Teacher}
+\subsection{Additional details on student-centric teacher}

 In contrast to our self-centered teacher, our student-centric teacher does not use its own representation to select examples to provide to the student.
-Instead, the student-centric teacher is endowed with an \textit{inner optimization loop} over the students assigned to it, whereby the teacher loops $T$ times over the students and randomly selects one point per category (using the teacher's believed class -- the teacher may not know the true categories) and measures the expected performance of each student if that set of examples were revealed.
+Instead, the student-centric teacher is endowed with an \textit{inner optimization loop} over the students assigned to it, whereby the teacher loops $T$ times over ``simulated students'' (which we call the ``inner loop'') and randomly selects one point per category (using the teacher's believed class -- the teacher may not know the true categories) and measures the expected performance of each student if that set of examples were revealed.
 Note, the teacher computes the expected accuracy of each student using against its belief of the true categorization (which may be incorrect).
 The teacher then chooses the set of examples that attains the highest average accuracy over students.
 Here, we set $T$ to 100; exploring the impact of varied $T$ is a sensible next step.
-Exploration of alternate optimization functions, e.g., optimizing over the minimum attained performance over the students in the teacher's classroom rather than average classroom performance are also ripe ground for future work.
+Exploration of alternate optimization functions, e.g., optimizing over the minimum attained performance over the students in the teacher's classroom rather than average classroom performance, as well as exploring different kinds of simulated students (here, we assume the teacher's have the right model of each student) are also ripe ground for future work.